mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 ## Objective

-The objective of this lab is to promote `MRTG-DC01` to the first domain controller in the `mrtg.local` Active Directory forest.
+Promote `MRTG-DC01` as the first domain controller in the `mrtg.local` Active Directory forest.

-This lab activates the identity foundation prepared in Lab 02 by creating the new forest, validating Active Directory Domain Services, confirming DNS registration, verifying domain authentication context, and creating a stable post-promotion checkpoint.
+This lab activates the identity foundation prepared in Lab 02 by creating the new forest, validating Active Directory Domain Services, confirming DNS registration, verifying the domain context, and establishing a controlled post-promotion lab recovery point.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs a centralized identity authority for authentication, authorization, policy enforcement, and future IAM governance.
+Monroe Redstone Technology Group requires a centralized identity authority for authentication, authorization, policy enforcement, and IAM governance.

-Before users, groups, policies, access controls, and monitoring can be built, the organization needs an operational Active Directory domain.
+Before users, groups, policies, access controls, and monitoring can be implemented, the organization needs an operational Active Directory domain.

 This lab addresses the need to:

-- Promote the prepared server into a domain controller
+- Promote the prepared server as a domain controller
 - Create the `mrtg.local` Active Directory forest
 - Establish centralized domain authentication
-- Validate AD-integrated DNS zones
+- Validate Active Directory-integrated DNS zones
 - Confirm domain controller service records
 - Verify network and DNS configuration
-- Validate domain authentication context
+- Validate the domain authentication context
-- Preserve a stable post-promotion baseline
+- Preserve a controlled post-promotion lab baseline

 ---